-Cheese Pita grilled with a spoonful of Schug?
+Pita Grilled Cheese Sandwich with a spoonful of Schug?
 We must be dreaming!
-This is one of our all-time favorite childhood recipes.
-It’s a classic grilled cheese, but on a pita with a spicy twist!
+This is one of our all-time favorite comfort food recipes.
+It’s a classic grilled cheese sandwich but on a pita and with a spicy herby twist to add a punch of flavor.

-This pita sandwich recipe brings back so many wonderful childhood memories!
-It’s a Grilled Cheese Pita with Schug that adds some addicting spice to the classic comfort food combo everyone already loves.
-It’s our theory that you really can’t ever go wrong with grilled cheese, so you might as well experiment and have some fun with it!
-That’s why we added a dollop of Schug and a sprinkle of feta for one of the tastiest dishes ever.
+This Grilled Cheese Pita with Schug adds spice to the classic comfort food combo everyone already loves.
+It’s our theory that you can’t go wrong with grilled cheese, so you might as well experiment and have some fun with it!

 What is Schug?

-Schug is absolutely delicious!
-It’s a spicy Yemenite condiment that we love to make from scratch and keep on hand.
-It’s often hand-ground and includes jalapeno peppers, spices, and extra-virgin olive oil.
+Schug is delicious!
+It’s a spicy Yemenite condiment that we love making from scratch and keeping on hand.
+It includes jalapeno peppers, spices, and extra-virgin olive oil.

 Grilled Cheese on Pita Bread

 If you’ve never made grilled cheese using pita, you’re missing out!
-Find a fluffy, authentic pita in the bread aisle of your grocery store and enjoy the way that the cheese and spices melt into the bread and fill every bite.
+Find a fluffy, pita with a pocket in the bread aisle of your grocery store and enjoy the way the bread gets crunchy and the cheese and spices melt into the bread and fill every bite.
 Cheesy heaven!

 We used cheddar and crumbled feta to give this pita pocket the best flavor.
-Classic cheddar and tangy feta just work together.
+Classic cheddar and tangy feta work together beautifully.
 Add in a spread of Schug and it’s unreal!
-You can use shredded or sliced cheddar cheese, and we recommend sheep’s feta.
+You can use shredded or sliced cheddar cheese, but we recommend sheep’s feta for its rich and tangy flavor.

 How to Make a Grilled Pita Sandwich